allegro/blog/_posts/2024-11-30-circuitbreaker-not-only-for-http-calls.md

 )
 ```

-We have created SimpleCircuitBreakers class which hold:
+We have created SimpleCircuitBreakers class which holds:
-- circuitBreakerConfig - configuration for circuit breakers (failure threshold and many more, for more information please refer to [official documentation](https://resilience4j.readme.io/docs/circuitbreaker)),
+- circuitBreakerConfig: configuration for circuit breakers (failure threshold and many more; for more information please refer to [official documentation](https://resilience4j.readme.io/docs/circuitbreaker)),
-- circuitBreakerRegistry - holds circuit breakers separate for each payment method,
+- circuitBreakerRegistry: holds circuit breakers separately for each payment method,
-- executorService - scheduling tasks which are triggered after changing state of circuit breaker.
+- executorService - schedules tasks that are triggered after changing the state of the circuit breaker.
-- paymentMethodsStateRepository - custom class which is responsible for handling transition between states of circuit breakers.
+- paymentMethodsStateRepository: a custom class which is responsible for handling transition between the states of circuit breakers.

 ### Event to be processed
 ```kotlin
 data class CircuitBreakerEvent(